hstaudacher/osgi-jax-rs-connector/README.md

 Services can be added or removed during runtime and will be published or postponed.
 To publish services on different ports the "http.port" service property can be used.
-The connector detects configuration changes during runtime (e.g. when done by the Config Admin Service).
+The connector detects configuration changes during runtime (e.g. when done by the OSGi Configuration Admin Service).

 Requirements
 ------------

-OSGi Core Specification 4.2 and an OSGi HttpService implementation (e.g. Equinox, Felix).
+* OSGi Core Specification 4.2 and an OSGi HttpService implementation (e.g. Equinox, Felix).
+* JRE 1.6 (same as Jersey)

 Jersey version
 --------------